rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 >
 > For imagine being told you’ve been chosen, forged to be objectively better than other people.
 In the tiniest mechanisms of your cells.
 Now, look out at the world of normies.
 What is your level of respect for them?
 And if your answer isn’t a sneer, that you’re looking at a bunch of Neanderthals who should be replaced, that they are pitiable at best, you don’t understand the darker aspects of psychology.
 Shakespeare?
 Why should they care what he wrote?
 He’s just another Neanderthal.

-Without having yet scanned the research on people's attitude towards human gene-editing, I imagine that many other people might initially agree with Hoel's description.
+I imagine that many other people, without having thought extensively about the social and economic forces guiding humanity's reaction to human gene-editin or about the different ways in which gene-editing can be used on humans, might agree with a future in line with Hoel's.

-Gene-editing and the risks associated with it do not appear to be going away anytime soon.
+Research interest in gene-editing does not seem to be waning, and seems instead to be intensifying; I wouldn't expect progress in gene-editing to cease at least within the next 15 years.
 Let's take a step back and look at the history of gene-editing[^timeline]:

 - 1953: Discovery of the Double Helix
 - 1958: DNA is Made in a Test Tube for the First Time